Shippable/docs/sources/platform/resource-syncrepo.md

 * Click on **Save** to apply your sync repository configuration.

 At this point, Shippable will parse all configuration files in the sync repository and create your pipeline(s).
 You will see a visualization of the the jobs and resources from your `shippable.jobs.yml` and your `shippable.resources.yml` in the Single Pane of Glass (SPOG).

+# Further Reading
+* JFrog integration
+* AWS integration
+* runCLI job
+* cli pre-installed in job runtime
+* how to deploy a file to a VM cluster
+* Output a file from runSH